 During the 2000s, the number of names called in Reed Arena typically was between 130 and 181, including some military deaths: former students killed in Iraq and Afghanistan.

 The campus Muster roll in 2000 numbered 173 names, including the 12 Aggies killed in 1999’s Bonfire collapse.

 In 2008, the student Muster Committee and the Brazos County A&M Club began discussing whether to split the two events again.

 In 2012, the student Muster Committee and the Brazos County A&M Club began holding separate Musters again.
-Both are “campus” Musters: The BCAMC Muster was held in the Clayton W. Williams, Jr. Alumni Center in 2012 and has been in the MSC from 2013 to 2019 (then virtual in 2020 and off-campus in 2021 and 2022).
+Both were "campus" Musters during this decade: The BCAMC Muster was held in the Clayton W. Williams, Jr. Alumni Center in 2012 and in the MSC from 2013 to 2019 (then virtual in 2020 and off-campus in 2021 and 2022).

 As in recent decades, the student Muster typically calls students; students’ immediate family; active military former students; current and recent faculty and staff; and members of the 50 Year Reunion Class.
 Please see tx.ag/Criteria for exact wording and further information.
 The number of names called at the student Muster was 125 in 2018 and 136 in 2019.